 Traditional Divorce

 Some divorce processes demand mediation before the parties can move to litigation, assuming that is possible, given the circumstances.
 However, mediation may allow both spouses to pursue a non-aggressive and peaceful divorce outcome that compromises what both want.
-Talk to an experienced divorce attorney today for more information and legal advice
+Talk to an experienced divorce attorney today for more information and legal advice.

 What is divorce mediation?